medvedevgroup/HowDeSBT/README.md

 Another alternative is to make sure the path to the HowDeSBT directory is in your PATH environment variable.

+## 4. Validation:

+The quick start tutorial contains validation files which can be compared against your tutorial results.

 # Quick Start

 A usage tutorial can be found at